Apley Woods

 Birds of Apley Woods

-Because of the varying habitats here, a wide range of birds can be seen, from the tiny Wren and rare Goldgrest, the much larger Buzzard and Canadian Goose.
+A wide range of birds can be seen because of the varying habitats here, from the tiny Wren and rare Goldcrest, to the much larger Buzzard, Greylag and Canada Goose.

 Not all these birds nest here.
-In summer visitors from Africa, Swallows and Willow Warblers can be seen feasting on the insects that thrive in the woods and pools.
-In winter, the Scandinavian Siskin can be seen feeding.
+In summer visitors from Africa, Swallows and Willow Warblers feast on the insects that thrive in the woods and pools.
+In winter, the Scandinavian Siskin feeds here.

 • Reedbed habitats